The Home Loan Process

 Step two: House Shopping

-Your real estate agent will be able to help you through the process and offer advice on any contingencies, such as home loan appraisals, that must be satisfied before completing the deal.
+Your real estate agent can help you through the process and offer advice on any contingencies, such as home loan appraisals, that must be satisfied before completing the deal.

 Step three: Apply for a Mortgage Loan